 What We Do

-The Art Car Boot Fair has taken place in a Truman Brewery car park just off Brick Lane since 2004 and in that time has featured literally hundreds of artists from Turner prize-winners to emerging young artists, and more recently the cream of the urban art scene.
+The Art Car Boot Fair has taken place annually since 2004 and in that time has featured literally hundreds of artists from Turner prize-winners to emerging young artists, and more recently the cream of the urban art scene.

 The idea is simply that the artists show up in person to flog their specially made just-for-the-day wares.
 It’s all run like a club where all the participants are invited by us or recommended by other booters and, unlike any other art fair, there is no financial transaction between the artist and the organisers.
 They simply show up and take what they make.
-The project is run on a sponsorship model and as well as funding the event Vauxhall also provide production funds for invited artists to have some fun with one of their cars.
+The project is run on a sponsorship model and as well as funding the event, the sponsor also provide production funds for invited artists.

 Art Car Boot Fair founder Karen Ashton produces the events with her sister Helen Hayward.